-An increasing number of individuals are not considering the possibility of entering into a prenuptial agreement prior to entering a marriage.
-A prenuptial agreement can help resolve many issues for a party in case of a divorce.
+An increasing number of individuals are not considering the possibility of entering into a prenuptial agreement before entering a marriage.
+A prenuptial agreement can help resolve any issues for a party in case of a divorce.

 Many parties, however, are tempted to skip this important step.
 Some might consider having one attorney draw up the prenuptial agreement.
-They might believe that this is proper, that it can simply things or that it can save in legal fees.
+They might believe that this is proper, that it can simplify things, or that it can save in legal fees.
 Some might even believe that one attorney can represent both parties, which is patently untrue due to conflict of interest rules.

 In the end, when a prenuptial agreement is proffered to the court in a divorce, one of the most important items a family court judge will likely look at it in deciding whether to enforce a prenuptial agreement is whether both parties have separate counsel.
 For this reason, it is a step that should never be skipped.

 If you are needing help with a prenuptial agreement, Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.